SmitHaraniya35/CineBooking/README.md

 cd server
 npm install
 ```
--Create a .env file in the server directory and add:
+- Create a .env file in the server directory and add:
 ```
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret_key